karthikviswanathn/prompt_intrinsic_dimension/README.md

 1. Extract the internal representations of the tokens -  We use the [hidden states](https://huggingface.co/docs/transformers/v4.45.2/en/internal/generation_utils#generate-outputs) variable from the [Transformers](https://huggingface.co/docs/transformers/index) library on Hugging Face.
+Make sure you are logged into HuggingFace Hub and have access to the models.

 2. Calculating the intrinsic dimension - For each hidden layer, we consider the point cloud formed by the token representation at that layer.
 On this point cloud, we calculate